exonum/exonum-doc/src/architecture/transactions.md

     if the transaction execution is unsuccessful (e.g., the sender has insufficient number of coins).
 Logging helps to ensure that the account state is verifiable by light clients.

+!!! note "Example" In the cryptocurrency service, TxTransfer.execute checks the digital signature and ensures that the sender of coins is not the same as the receiver.

 The `execute` method can signal that a transaction should be aborted by returning an error.
 The error contains a transaction-specific error code